10 Common Running Mistakes (and How to Fix Them) from a Coach

 Good running shoes are your most crucial piece of equipment to enjoy the sport of running, and they'll help minimize impact on your knees and joints.

-Running Mistake #6
+Running Mistake #6: Making Excuses

-Not eating enough.
 A lot of runners I coach want to lose weight, and many are on restrictive diets when I meet them.
 If you do not eat enough nutrients, your body will not have fuel to run and repair itself properly.
 This is a surefire way to get burned out and injured.

-Make sure you eat enough carbohydrates, lean protein, and healthy fats to give your body the energy it needs to perform well and repair itself.
 If you need healthy eating help, check out our nutrition section for healthy recipes for runners, nutrition tips and more.

 You should be drinking about half your body weight in ounces daily as a minimum.
 So a 150-pound person would drink a minimum of 75 ounces a day, according to NYC sports nutritionist Serena Marie, RD.
 While this may seem like a lot, if you carry a water bottle with a sports drink or water with electrolytes for your runs, you'll see a performance boost.